mwhite454/dice-roll/ReadMe.md

 ```
 ---
 ## GET method

-Any sequence of rolls of n-sided die can be requested with a get request to URL/rollcount/n-sides/rollcount/n-sides...
+Any sequence of rolls of n-sided die can be requested with a get request to the URL followed by slash seperated values: URL/rollcount/n-sides/rollcount/n-sides...
 ---
 ## Error handling

 dice-roll will substitute a six sided die in for mismatched requests, the assumption being that six sided dice are most commonly rolled.
 *Example:*
 ```